 It might be sort of hard to see in this picture, but there are black outlines on the peg board, indicating what pots and pans were supposed to go where?

 Some households might find this open storage to be “messy,” but I'm sure it saved them a lot of time looking for things and motion saved by not having to open drawers (or bend down to get things from low shelves, as I often must do at home).

 A History of Bar Coding:

 Same museum, they have a display about the history of Universal Product Code (UPC) codes, more commonly known as “bar codes.”
-The display showed a more recent innovation, the use of bar codes for patient safety in hospitals, as shown in this picture (again, click for a larger version).
+The display showed a more recent innovation, the use of bar codes for patient safety in hospitals, as shown in this picture:

 More to come later this week, lots of good industrial history and lean stuff, including the following, and more:

 - Lean at Oriole Park at Camden Yards

 Did you like this post?
 Make sure you don't miss a post or podcast — Subscribe to get notified about posts via email daily or weekly.

 Check out my latest book, The Mistakes That Make Us: Cultivating a Culture of Learning and Innovation: